32naosummitkiya26-collab/Blade-Convert-Hub-Plus/README.md

 ✅ Batch conversion of multiple files via GUI interface

-✅ It is designed for extensibility and can accommodate frameworks that use a template structure similar to Smarty
+✅ It is extensible and will support frameworks that use a template structure similar to Smarty

     Twig, Jinja2, Yii2, ThinkPHP
     I haven't looked into what other frameworks' template structures it supports yet...